-1985 – Quest / Domain/Dialogue/Departure are sections of choreography by Maida Withers created for Laser Dance.
+1985 – Quest / Domain: sections of choreography by Maida Withers created for Laser Dance.
 The choreography remains relatively the same but does not take place in a laser environment.
-Dancers are free to perform the intricate and spatial movements without hesitation without the darkness required for laser beam visibility.
+Dancers perform the intricate and spatial movements without hesitation without the darkness required for laser beam visibility.

 For Quest and Domain, in an early showing (prior to the Laser premiere) the dancers wore white plastic pants and tops and protective goggles.
 At that time Quest / Domain sections were adapted and performed in celebration of National Dance Week, Dance Fest ’85 at Glen Echo Park, Sunday April 28, 1985.
 Laser Dance premiered in June 1985.
 The exquisite choreography lasted 14 minutes as “dancers appear again and again, their limbs slicing the air in sustained arcs.”
 (See review by Suzanne Levy, Washington Post Monday April 29, 1985.